shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 ### Infrastructure
 - update your `kubernetes/deployments/webserver-php-fpm.yml` file: ([#1368](https://github.com/shopsys/shopsys/pull/1368))
     ```diff
-    -   command: ["sh", "-c", "cd /var/www/html && ./phing db-create dirs-create db-demo product-search-recreate-structure product-search-export-products grunt error-pages-generate warmup"]
+    -   command: ["sh", "-c", "cd /var/www/html && ./phing db-create dirs-create db-demo elasticsearch-index-recreate elasticsearch-export grunt error-pages-generate warmup"]
-    +   command: ["sh", "-c", "cd /var/www/html && ./phing -D production.confirm.action=y db-create dirs-create db-demo product-search-recreate-structure product-search-export-products grunt error-pages-generate warmup"]
+    +   command: ["sh", "-c", "cd /var/www/html && ./phing -D production.confirm.action=y db-create dirs-create db-demo elasticsearch-index-recreate elasticsearch-export grunt error-pages-generate warmup"]
     ```
 - check all the phing targets that depend on the new `production-protection` target
     - if you use any of the targets in your automated build scripts in production environment, you need to pass the confirmation to the phing using `-D production.confirm.action=y`